 - Update kitchen hardware (at a minimum)

 - Fix any code violations

 In our personal experience, operating a full real estate investment and construction firm, bathrooms and kitchens sell homes.
-With this, if you are going to make any major remodels to your home…consider what your current amenities look like and who they appeal to.
+With this, if you are going to make any major remodel to your home…consider what your current amenities look like and who they appeal to.

 I Don’t Have the Money or Time to Invest in Fixing My House to Sell

-If your financial resources won’t allow you to fix the home, you will have an option in selling the home exactly as it is.
-The “pro’s” in going this route include: not having to fork out cash that you aren’t guaranteed to get back in the sale, not having to coordinate and live in a construction zone, and ultimately not having to worry about making the right upgrades that will yield a return on your investment.
+If your financial resources won’t allow you to fix the home, you will have the option of selling the home exactly as it is.
+The “pros” of going this route include: not having to fork out cash that you aren’t guaranteed to get back in the sale, not having to coordinate and live in a construction zone, and ultimately not having to worry about making the right upgrades that will yield a return on your investment.
 By selling direct to a cash buyer like Sell Your House Direct, you don’t have to lift a finger (or hammer) to repair anything that needs fixing or updating.
 We have a full in-house construction team that is trained in making quality repairs to homes.
 You can avoid all of the hassle and financial strain of a renovation project, but also rest easy knowing we’ll do a great job fixing your property for the next person who will call it home.
 Sound like your best option?
 Fill out one of our simple Sell Direct forms and we’ll get back to you with an offer today!

 What is Shrinkflation?
 Impact on Home Values

 Shrinkflation is is a unique period that occurs when the price of a house remains the same, but the amount of square feet you receive is less.
 As inflation increases raising the market, homeowners and companies are trying to recoup their investments.
 According to...